NOAA-ORR-ERD/py_gd/README.md

 ## Dependencies:

+### Run Time

-`py_gd` currently requires the numpy package: http://www.numpy.org
+At run time, `py_gd` currently requires the numpy package: http://www.numpy.org, but nothing else.

 numpy is used to allow you to efficiently pass in data structures for things like vertices of large polygons, etc, and can be used to get a copy of the image buffer, and manipulate it in various ways, as well as passing it back to `py_gd`.

+### Build Time

 In order to build `py_gd`, the Cython package is also required: http://cython.org/

 Most critically, `py_gd` requires the `libgd` libary, which itself requires a number of other libs, such as `libpng`, `libjpeg`, etc, etc...

-This makes it a challenge to build on any platform other than Linux.
-Which is why we use the conda-forge system -- it provides `lib_gd` for us.
+See the Install section for more info

 ## Is `py_gd` a complete wrapper around gd?